 PSG sign Sporting CP left-back Nuno Mendes in loan transfer with purchase option

-Paris Saint-Germain have closed a loan deal for Sporting CP leftt-back Nuno Mendes.
+Paris Saint-Germain have closed a loan deal for Sporting CP leftt-back Nuno Mendes, while PSG midfielder Pablo Sarabia went the other way and joined Sporting on loan.

 The highly-rated left-back has swapped Portugal for France on the final day of the summer transfer window, with a move to Parc des Princes from Estadio Jose Alvalade.